Motivic invariants of p-adic fields: Introduction

 \section{Introduction}

-This paper initiates a project to determine algebro-geometric invariants of $p$-adic fields via the methods of stable homotopy theory; it is also the first part of my thesis \cite{thesis}.
-The technology for such an endeavor resides in the Morel-Voevodsky motivic homotopy theory \cite{MV}, and in the stabilizations thereof \cite{VoevICM, PoSMod, Jardine}.
-The techniques here are natural generalizations of those used over an algebraically closed field in \cite{HKO}, but the phenomena observed are far more nuanced because of the arithmetically richer input.
+This paper initiates a project to determine algebro-geometric invariants of $p$-adic fields via the methods of stable homotopy theory.
+The technology for such an endeavor resides in the Morel-Voevodsky motivic homotopy theory \cite{MV}, and in the stabilizations thereof \cite{VoevICM, PoSMod, Jardine, DOR}.
+The techniques here are natural generalizations of those used over an algebraically closed field in \cite{HKO}, but the phenomena observed are more nuanced because of the arithmetically richer input.

-Presently, I will concern myself with the bigraded coefficients of $\BPGL\comp$ (the 2-complete algebraic Brown-Peterson spectrum at the prime 2) and $\kgl\comp$ (the 2-completion of a ``connective" motivic algebraic $K$-theory spectrum introduced in \S\ref{sec:comod}) over a $p$-adic field, $p>2$.
-Sequels to this work will use these results to provide information about a motivic Adams-Novikov spectral sequence converging to stable motivic homotopy groups of the 2-complete sphere spectrum over a $p$-adic field \cite{motAlpha, thesis} and, in work with Paul Arne {\O}stv{\ae}r, motivic invariants of the rational numbers \cite{oo}.
-My main computational tool in all cases is the motivic Adams spectral sequence, whose construction is outlined below and whose convergence properties are detailed in \cite{KOAdams}.
+Presently, we will concern ourselves with the bigraded coefficients of $\BPGL\langle n\rangle\comp$ (the 2-complete $n$-th algebraic Johnson-Wilson spectrum at the prime 2, cf.~Definition \ref{defn:BPGLn}) over a $p$-adic field, $p>2$.
+A sequel to this work will use these results to provide information about a motivic Adams-Novikov spectral sequence converging to stable motivic homotopy groups of the 2-complete sphere spectrum over a $p$-adic field \cite{motAlpha, thesis}.
+Our main computational tool in all cases is the motivic Adams spectral sequence.